usepat/soniccontrol/docs/get_started.md

 To run soniccontrol, either run `soniccontrol` as a command in the cli or execute *src/soniccontrol_gui/__main__.py*.

+### Running SonicControl with a simulation

+You can create a simulation executable of the firmware and provide the path to it over the `SIMULATION_EXE_PATH` environment variable.
+If you then start Sonic Control, a **Connect to simulation** button will appear in the connection window.

 ## How to set up the documentation

 ### Install PlantUML and Doxygen